osohq/oso/docs/content/python/guides/roles/sqlalchemy/examples.md

 This allows us to assign users directly to repositories without giving them a role in the entire organization.

+Now, we can use
+{{% apiDeepLink "OsoRoles" "OsoRoles.assign_role" "sqlalchemy" %}}assign_role{{% /apiDeepLink %}}
-Now, we can use `OsoRoles.assign_role` to assign role on repositories in addition to organizations.
+to assign role on repositories in addition to organizations.

 ## Grant access to child resources with implied roles